“Music from the New World”

 Maurice Ravel: Le Tombeau de Couperin (1919)

-Antonín Dvořák: Symphony No. 9 in E minor, from the New World, Op.
-95
+Antonín Dvořák: Symphony No. 9 in E minor, Op.
+95, “From the New World”

 The New World Symphony was composed by Antonín Dvořák (1841–1904) while he was living in America from 1892 to 1895 as the director of the National Conservatory of Music.
 The Czech composer brought with him the Romantic-era fascination of embracing native folk songs and dance rhythms known as “musical nationalism,” as seen, for example, in the music of Béla Bartók (Hungary), Ralph Vaughn Williams (England), and Jean Sibelius (Finland).
 In the US, for Dvořák that meant finding inspiration from Native American and African American musical traditions.
 As the composer put it: “I am convinced that the future music of this country must be founded on what are called Negro melodies.
 These can be the foundation of a serious and original school of composition, to be developed in the United States.
 These beautiful and varied themes are the product of the soil.”
 Similarly, twenty-two-year-old Englishman Frederick Delius was deeply influenced by the spirituals he heard while managing an orange plantation in Florida in 1884, as exemplified in his 1887 Florida Suite.